Given the current state of the COVID-19 global outbreak, The Bruce Springsteen Archives & Center for American Music is closed to in-person research.

 What you’re going to see is not a museum.
 What you will see is a research center: a reading room, and four rooms filled with shelving and archival boxes.
 All of the approximately 37,000 items in the archives are individually filed in archival folders, and each archival folder is filed in an archival box.
 We are serious about preservation, and about ensuring that these items will be available for a long time to come.

 Upon arrival we will ask that you provide a form of identification and abide by the policies of the Archives Collection.
 You will also be asked to wear protective gloves while handling archival documents

-Where can I park when I visit the Bruce Springsteen Archives & Center for America Music?
+Where can I park when I visit the Bruce Springsteen Archives & Center for American Music?

 Parking is available in campus parking lot # 23, with the entrance located on Cedar Avenue near the intersection of Norwood Avenue and in front of the Lauren K. Woods Theatre.

-What hours are the Bruce Springsteen Archives & Center for America Music open?
+What hours are the Bruce Springsteen Archives & Center for American Music open?

 By appointment, the archives are available from 9 a.m. until 5 p.m.
 Monday through Friday except on holidays.

 Can I take photographs of the materials?